gdepeute/dae.notes/estaff.newco.md

 - Meeting with USVP is planned for 1/20/23 at 11:30am
 - Notes on deck for dry-run

+  - General comments: mixture of white and dark background feels unprofessional

   - Slide 4: Extensible to include customer specific hazards and data
   - Slide 11: A search on "Risk Intelligence" hits on Everbridge and OnSolve ads